kursion/dbfeazy/README.md

 /**
  * Save the DB
- * NOTE: until now every operations are stored in the
+ * NOTE: until now every operations are stored in the the operations file (check
- * the operations file (check futher for more information)
+ * futher for more information) and the memory.
- * and the memory.t@github.com:kursion/dbfeazy.gitu
  *
- * Since we finished to work on this database we can
+ * Since we finished to work on this database we can store the current state of
- * store the current state of the database and clean
- * the operation file.
+ * the database and clean the operation file.
  */
 db.Save();

 /**
- * Now the operations file (users.op) should be cleaned and
- * the database object should be stored into the database
+ * Now the operations file (users.dbo) should be cleaned and the database object
- * file (users.dbf) as a stringified JSON.
+ * should be stored into the database file (users.dbf) as a stringified JSON.
  */
 ```